The playbook for how to build a brand your consumers will love

 Distinguished Professor, S.J.
 Smith School of Business, Queen’s University

-“Whether you’re an aspiring marketer trying to elevate your brand, or an established leader looking to separate your brand from competitors – Beloved Brands is an absolute “must-have” resource that masterfully articulates the essence of effective brand marketing through a series of practical concepts and relevant examples.”
+“Whether you’re an aspiring marketer trying to elevate your brand, or an established leader looking to separate your brand from competitors – Beloved Brands is an absolute “must-have” marketing book that masterfully articulates the essence of effective brand marketing through a series of practical concepts and relevant examples.”

 Keith A. Gordon